kevinyswong/kevinyswong.github.io/index.md

 I have emphasized the experience of enjoying visuals and music, which I suggest may be more impactful and will linger longer in the viewer's memory than the details of mere plot.
-For example, we can find in the ending of Peter Greenaway's THE COOK, THE THIEF, HIS WIFE & HER LOVER's the combination of these three: visuals, music, and plot, in which the camera and actors' movements are orchestrated to the music against the sumptuous backdrop of a predominant red: the curtains and many of the clothes themselves are red but the color is amplified by the the red lighting casting the hue on the faces and the walls and the floor: a sea of red, just like Bergman's CRIES AND WHISPERS, but Greenaway's film uses the color not to represent repressed passions but rather overt, violent, reactionary revulsion to grotesque overconsumption.
+For example, we can find in the spectacular final sequence of Peter Greenaway's film THE COOK, THE THIEF, HIS WIFE & HER LOVER the combination of these three: visuals, music, and plot, in which the camera's and the actors' movements are orchestrated to music against the sumptuous backdrop of a predominant red: the curtains and many of the clothes themselves are red but the color is amplified by the the red lighting casting the hue on the faces and the walls and the floor: a sea of red, just like Bergman's CRIES AND WHISPERS, but Greenaway's film uses the color not to represent repressed passions but rather overt, violent, reactionary revulsion to grotesque overconsumption.
 To me, the plot is merely the platform in which to embed the visuals and the music, and little of the plot would remain in memory if not for the other two.
 A few years afterwards, I find myself needing a reminder: who are the characters and their names?
-But what does it matter if what comes to mind, what has stuck, what has impacted me as a viewer, is the color red and the music:
-Michael Nyman's MEMORIAL?
+But what does it matter if what comes to mind, what has stuck, what has impacted me as a viewer, is the color red and the music: Michael Nyman's MEMORIAL?
 So I've been emphasizing visuals and music.
 Granted, the novel is a medium that lacks both, so what am I talking about in this strange conception of a plotness novel?
 Let us consider experiments a prior novelist, Beckett, has attempted.

 Beckett wrote a trilogy predicated on this gradual removal of narrative devices: plot, setting, and character.
 What little plot is involved among the two